Decorah must hold special election for council seat

 After the appointment, Winneshiek County Republican Chair Tom Hansen started a petition calling for the special election, which is allowed by Iowa Code.
 The petition needed 39 signatures from Ward 2 voters.
 It got 56.

-Hemesath said the council must formally set the special election date at its meeting on Monday.
+Hemesath said the council must formally set the special election date at its meeting Monday.

 “We must give the county auditor 32 days notice.
 The earliest election date will be Tuesday, Sept.
 24, which we will recommend,” Hemesath said.